Dave Grayson

-David Lee Grayson (June 6, 1939 – July 29, 2017) was an American football cornerback in the American Football League (AFL) and the National Football League (NFL) for the Dallas Texans/Kansas City Chiefs and Oakland Raiders.
-He played college football at the University of Oregon.
+David Lee Grayson (June 6, 1939 – July 29, 2017) was an American professional football cornerback and safety who played in the American Football League (AFL) and the National Football League (NFL) for the Dallas Texans / Kansas City Chiefs and the Oakland Raiders.
+He played college football for the Oregon Webfoots.

-Early years
+Early life

 Grayson attended San Diego High School, playing running back and defensive back.
 As a sophomore, he helped his team achieve an 11-0-1 record, while outscoring opponents 382-65 and being awarded the mythical National championship by the National Sports News Service.
 After the season he transferred to Lincoln High School.

 After graduating from high school he went on to play at San Diego City College.
 Besides football, in track he was a part of the 4 × 200 metres relay team that set a national junior college record.

 As a junior, he transferred to the University of Oregon, where he played offensive and defensive halfback.

 In 1982, he was inducted into the Oregon Sports Hall of Fame.
 In 2010, he was inducted into the Breitbard Hall of Fame.